Salads don’t need lettuce to be salads.

 For best flavor, allow the salad to rest at room temperature until serving.

-Sprinkle with parsley, olives, and onions and crumbled feta (if using).
+Sprinkle with parsley, olives, onions or green garlic, and crumbled feta (if using).

 If desired, drizzle some olive oil and/or vinegar on the salad, although the salad should be juicy enough without them.